 –> for understanding peer pressure when you are the one who can’t afford “cool” shoes

 “Want” versus “need” means that Jeremy’s dream of those black high-tops with two white stripes won’t come true since he needs winter boots.
-But everyone in his class seems to be getting those shoes.
+But every one in his class seems to be getting those shoes.

-And when Jeremy’s shoes fall apart, the guidance counselor gives him a new pair, but it has velcro straps and a cartoon animal on it.
+When Jeremy’s shoes fall apart, the guidance counselor gives him a new pair, but it has velcro straps and a cartoon animal on it.
 A trip to a thrift store scores a pair of those black high tops, though they are a little too small.

 He buys them anyway with his own money and wears them limping until he has to switch back to the velcro ones.
 Jeremy notices that Antonio’s shoes are taped up and his feet are smaller, but he just can’t let those shoes go.
 Or can he?

 This picture book has themes of peer pressure, friendship, and sacrifice. [picture book, ages 4 and up]